servicecatalog/oscm-rest-api/README.md

 # oscm-rest-api
 This is a RESTful API for the Open Service Catalog Manager.

-It is integrated with Swagger, which is an implementation of OpenApi standard.
-You can explore and use the OSCM API resources via the Swagger UI.
-This interface in deployed in the 'oscm-core' container.
+This API is integrated with Swagger - an implementation of OpenApi standard.
+You can explore and use the OSCM API resources via the Swagger UI, which is deployed in the 'oscm-core' container.
 A description for installing OSCM on docker can be found here.
-You can access the Swagger UI with &lt;OSCM BASE URL&gt;/oscm-rest-api, by default on the oscm-core HTTPS port 8081.
+You can access the Swagger UI with ```OSCM BASE URL/oscm-rest-api```, by default on the oscm-core HTTPS port 8081.
 All resources as well as Swagger UI are protected.
 When visiting the Swagger UI, your browser will ask for authorization.
-Enter the user key 1000 and password for the platform administrator.
+Enter the user key ```1000``` and password for the OSCM platform administrator.

 ![Swagger UI endpoint categories view]()